angelopoerio/kube_little_helper/README.md

 Selecting the right model for your environment is a trial and error process. **Llama3** seems to be generic enough to perform well in most of the environments.
 By using Ollama and a locally running model you are sure confidential data are not sent to any thirdy parties LLM provider (logs of a crashing pods could contain sensitive data you don't want to leak).

 This is a weekend project.
-Be careful at using it for read **production debugging!**
+Be careful at using it for real **production debugging!**